 Scusi? processes spoken input in three stages: speech recognition, parsing and semantic interpretation (Figure 1(a)).
 In the first stage, it runs Automatic Speech Recognition (ASR) software (Microsoft Speech SDK 5.1) to generate candidate hypotheses (texts) from a speech signal.
 The ASR produces up to 50 texts for a spoken utterance, where each text is assigned a score that reflects the probability of the words given the speech wave.
-The second stage iteratively considers the candidate texts in descending order of probability, applying Charniak's probabilistic parser (ftp://ftp.cs.brown.edu/pub/nlparser/) to generate parse trees from each text.
-The parser produces up to 50 parse trees for each text, associating each parse tree with a probability.
+The second stage iteratively considers the candidate texts in descending order of probability, applying Charniak's probabilistic parser (ftp://ftp.cs.brown.edu/pub/nlparser/) to generate parse trees for each text, associating each parse tree with a probability.